Large-Hadron-Collider901/Reading-Notes/Markdown.md

 2. For example
 * Images: Add images using this format [alt text here] (image url here)
 * Links: Cope and paste the link and it will automatically format, or use this format [Website name here] {Website URL here)
-* Blockquotes: Use the '>' symbol to format quotes
+* Block quotes: Use the '>' symbol to format quotes
 As Jesus once said:> As a man thinketh in his heart, > so shall be!
 * Inline Code: I think you should use an `<addr>` element here instead.